Things you need to know about Dino Snores for Kids Christmas Special.

 Yes, subject to availability.
-You can leave your coats and bags in the Museum cloakroom from 9:15, but be aware that the cloakroom fills up quickly.
-The usual daytime rates apply (see Facilities for details).
+You can leave your coats and bags in the Museum cloakroom from 9.30, but be aware that the cloakroom fills up quickly.
+The usual daytime rates apply (see Access at South Kensington for details).

 Do we need to bring food?

 Breakfast will be a choice of a hot, full English buffet, pastries, juice, tea and coffee.
 We hope to cater for all dietary requirements but if anybody in your party cannot eat the breakfast provided, please tell us when you book.

 If you wish to bring your own breakfast (and it does not need refrigerating), please ask the events team by emailing email@example.com.

 We will keep your food safe overnight.
 To collect it in the morning, simply ask a member of staff.

 We use a wide range of ingredients with many of our products containing nuts, gluten, seeds and other allergens.
 So there may be traces of allergens present in our food.
 We'd love to tell you what is in our food and help assist you with your choice so please get in touch if you have any questions and specific requirements.

 Can the adults bring alcohol?